Skip to main content

 I have uploaded a music file, but it is not playing.
 What am I doing wrong?

-After the file has been uploaded, it can take up to 10 minutes for the file to be activated.
+After the file has been uploaded, it may take up to 10 minutes until the file is activated.

 Do I need to pay license fees for using the music piece as hold and queue music?